 Rodón beats Indians after no-no, Abreu hits 2 homers for Sox

+Carlos Rodón was far from perfect, and that was perfectly fine with him.

-Carlos Rodón followed up his no-hitter by hanging around for five shaky innings to beat Cleveland for the second time in a week and José Abreu homered twice, leading the Chicago White Sox past the Indians 8-5 on Tuesday night.
+Rodón followed up his no-hitter — and near perfect game — last week against Cleveland by hanging on for five innings and José Abreu homered twice, leading the Chicago White Sox to an 8-5 victory on Tuesday night.

-Rodón (3-0), pitching in short sleeves despite temperatures dropping into the 30s and snow on the way, worked around five walks, giving up a homer and throwing 110 pitches — only four fewer than in his gem on April 14.
+Rodón (3-0), pitching in short sleeves despite temperatures dropping into the 30s and snow on the way, worked around five walks, giving up a homer and throwing 110 pitches — four fewer than in his gem on April 14.

+“Definitely a grind,” Rodón said.
+“They made it hard.
+I was just trying to eat as many innings as I could.
+You could tell they were battling on every pitch.”

 The left-hander gave up two runs and three hits.
 Rodón joined Eddie Cicotte (1917) as the only pitchers in club history to face the same team in his next start after throwing a no-hitter.
 He was the first to do it since the Angels' Jered Weaver in 2012.

-Abreu hit solo homers in the fourth and seventh innings.
+Abreu hit solo homers in the fourth (a 458-footer) and seventh innings.
+Manager Tony La Russa said he might keep “the big fella” in the DH slot on Tuesday.

+“I'm superstitious and I want to DH him,” La Russa said.
+“We'll see what he says.”

 Tim Anderson connected for a two-run homer off Zach Plesac (1-3) and Yasmani Grandal's two-run shot in the seventh put the White Sox ahead 7-2.

 Jordan Luplow homered for the Indians, who scored twice in the ninth and stranded 13.
+Luplow also set an early tone against Rodón by drawing a nine-pitch walk to start the game.

+The Indians made Rodón work harder, but still didn't do enough to beat him.

+They had him in trouble in the fourth, loading the bases with none out on an error, catcher’s interference and walk.

+“We had some big spots,” Luplow said.
+"We need to pick each other up.
+But we battled.
+We drew walks when we could.
+It was tough conditions.
+I think we’re on the brink.
+I think we’re close.
+Hopefully the flood gates open here soon.”

-Rodón barely missed pitching a perfect game last week against Cleveland, losing it when he hit Indians catcher Roberto Pérez on the foot with one out in the ninth.
+Rodón lost his bid for a perfect game last week when he hit Indians catcher Roberto Pérez on the foot with one out in the ninth.

 However, he finished up the 20th no-hitter in club history and solidified his place with the Sox after undergoing Tommy John surgery in 2019, pitching poorly last season and not being tendered a contract before re-signing.

-He walked two in the first, one in the second and extended his string of no-hit innings against the Indians to 11 before Luplow led off the third with his fifth homer.
+On Tuesday night, he walked two in the first, one in the second and extended his string of no-hit innings against the Indians to 11 before Luplow led off the third with his fifth homer.

+“He's showing a lot of guts in the way he competes,” La Russa said of Rodón.

-Abreu's 458-foot rocket shot to left — it landed four rows from the top of the bleachers — put the White Sox ahead 3-1 in the fourth.
+Abreu's rocket shot to left — it landed four rows from the top of the bleachers — put the White Sox ahead 3-1 in the fourth.

-The Indians missed a great scoring opportunity in the fourth, loading the bases with none out on an error, catcher's interference and walk.

 EATON SUSPENDED